Support, counselling and coaching for sexual violence victims in Bedfordshire.

 NHS Talking Therapies

-We are excited and delighted to work with embracecvoc a national charity supporting children, young people and families who are victims of serious crime and the Bedfordshire Sexual Assault Referral Centre, to offer early access to specialist counselling in the first year, after disclosure – that is – in the immediate aftermath.
+We are excited and delighted to work with EmbraceCVOC a national charity supporting children, young people and families who are victims of serious crime and the Bedfordshire Sexual Assault Referral Centre, to offer early access to specialist counselling in the first year, after disclosure.
 The aims are to support stabilisation, safety and recovery.

-Vacancies – We wish to recruit a service delivery manager, support worker, qualified counsellors trustees, the latter to broaden our Board’s skills and experience.
-If you are a special person, dynamic and motivated to improve services for victims of sexual violence then please get in touch.
+We wish to recruit a service delivery manager, support worker and qualified counsellors.
+We also are seeking trustees to broaden our Board’s skills and experience.
+If you are a special person, dynamic and motivated to improve services for survivors of sexual violence then please get in touch.

 More information on these posts and how to apply is on our vacancies page.